jmarihawkins/Predicting_Stock_Prices/README.md

 ### Initial Perceptions and Findings
 - **Effectiveness of LSTM**: LSTM networks proved effective in capturing the temporal dependencies in stock price data, resulting in accurate predictions.
-- **Data Integration**: Merging data from multiple sources enhanced the robustness of the dataset, leading to better model performance.
+- **Data Integration**: Merging data from multiple stocks enhanced the robustness of the dataset, leading to better model performance.
-- **User Engagement**: The interactive app was well-received, making it easier for users to explore stock price predictions.
+- **User Engagement**: The interactive app is functional and easy to use.

 ## Real-World Application
 This stock price prediction tool can be utilized by various professionals in the finance and investment sectors.
 Financial analysts can use the tool to forecast stock trends and provide insights to their clients.
 Portfolio managers can leverage the predictions to optimize their investment strategies and balance risks.
 Individual investors can use the app to make informed decisions about buying or selling stocks based on predicted future prices.
 Additionally, the tool can be beneficial for academic researchers studying market behavior and testing new financial theories.
 Overall, this project aims to enhance decision-making processes and contribute to more strategic investment planning.

 ## Instructions for Running the Code
+1. Ensure all necessary libraries are installed before running the scripts.
+2. Configure API keys for data extraction from Yahoo Finance.
+3. Follow the detailed comments and pseudocode in the provided scripts for further understanding and customization.
-1. **Data Extraction and Cleaning**: Run the `main.ipynb` notebook to extract, clean, and transform the data.
+4. **Data Extraction and Cleaning**: Run the `main.ipynb` notebook to extract, clean, and transform the data.
-2. **Model Training and Evaluation**: Execute the Python script provided to train and evaluate the LSTM models.
+5. **Model Training and Evaluation**: Execute the Python script provided to train and evaluate the models.
-3. **Interactive Prediction App**: Use the `stock_price_prediction_app.py` to launch the interactive app for making stock price predictions.
+6. **Interactive Prediction App**: Use the `stock_price_prediction_app.py` to launch the interactive app for making stock price predictions.

-### Additional Notes
-- Ensure all necessary libraries are installed before running the scripts.
-- Configure API keys for data extraction from Yahoo Finance.
-- Follow the detailed comments and pseudocode in the provided scripts for further understanding and customization.

-By following these instructions and utilizing the provided code, users can effectively predict stock prices and make informed investment decisions based on historical data and advanced machine learning techniques.